Friendsgiving Shabbat: Give Back

 Traditionally, Shabbat begins with tzedakah (charitable giving).
 Even before lighting the candles, we can help “create the world” by sharing our bounty with others.
 Friendsgiving Shabbat is a perfect time to incorporate this tradition into your Friday night ritual.

-Marina, our wonderful DC Hub Manager, has a few ideas that are easy to bring to your dinner table:
+Here are a few ideas that are easy to bring to your dinner table:

 - Make sandwiches and getting them donated the next morning